tdefise/certifications/HashiCorp Certified - Terraform Associate/1. Understand Infrastructure as Code/README.md

 - When you ask again to deploy those two VMs, it will eventually deploy them again by either modifying or deleting and recreating them

 When using an non-idempotent method, you will end up with four VMs

+#### Infrastructure Lifecyle

+The lifecyle of a resource is the following, plan -> design -> build -> test -> deliver -> maintain -> retire

+Day 0-2 is a simplified way to describe phases of an infrastructure lifecycle:

+- Day 0: Plan and design
+- Day 1: Develop and iterate
+- Day 2: Go live and maitain

+#### Push vs Pull

+Terraform is a **push** type model, where the Terraform **pushes** what is asked.

 #### Provisionning vs Deploying vs Orchestrating